 In 2000 the amalgamation of North Algona Township and Wilberforce Township creates the new municipality of North Algona Wilberforce.
 The newly renamed North Algona Wilberforce Fire Department now assumes responsibility for a larger response area.
 Most of Wilberforce is still served by the Douglas Fire Department.
 Three municipalities, North Algona Wilberforce, Admaston-Bromley and Bonnechere Valley, own the Douglas Fire Department.
 In 2004 Admaston Bromley Township assumes full ownership of the Douglas Fire Department and enters into protection agreements for Part of the former Wilberforce Township.
 We also enter into an agreement for fire services with Bonnechere Valley Township for the area just outside of Eganville.

 Currently our fire department operates full stations at Golden Lake and Rankin and one substation at Deacon.
-Our fleet consists of three pumpers, three tankers, an equipment van and a "brush truck".
+Our fleet consists of three pumpers, three tankers, a walk-in rescue truck, a walk-around rescue truck and a 4X4 Pickup Truck.

 In 2008 the Fire Department presented a fleet maintenance and replacement plan to ensure that mandated vehicle standards can be maintained in the coming years so that we can continue to provide fire protection services to our residents and visitors.